MurphyPone/murphypone.github.io/src/content/ml-4.md

 $s,s', \alpha = \text{state before greedy move, state after greedy move, step-size parameter}$

 If the step-size parameter is reduced properly over time, this method converges, for any fixed opponent.
-If the step-size parameter is _not_ reduced all the way to zero over time, then the agent also plays well against opponenets that slowly change their strategy.
+If the step-size parameter is _not_ reduced all the way to zero over time, then the agent also plays well against opponents that slowly change their strategy.

-Evolutionary methods struggle to retain association between which actions _caused_ positive reward, equally weighting all actions that contriubted to a "win".
+Evolutionary methods struggle to retain association between which actions _caused_ positive reward, equally weighting all actions that contributed to a "win".
 In contrast, value functions evaluate individual states.
 Although both methods search the policy space, learning the value function takes advantage of the information available.

-By adding a neural network to the tabular representation of the value-function, the agent can generalize from it's experiences so that it selects action based on information fomr _similar_ stated experienced in the past.
+By adding a neural network to the tabular representation of the value-function, the agent can generalize from it's experiences so that it selects action based on information from _similar_ stated experienced in the past.
 Here, supervised learning methods can helpout, although neural nets are neither the only or best way to transcend tabularization.

 The tic-tac-toe example agent is model-free in this sense w.r.t its opponent: it has no model of its opponent.
 However, this can be advantageous as it avoids complex method in which bottlenecks arise from constructing a sufficiently accurate environment model.